• Skip to main content

 How many medium or large shrimp per pound?

-On average there are about 41-50 medium shrimp per pound.
-When buying large shrimp it will be less per pound, averaging 32-40.
 This recipe is best with medium shrimp but if you have large shrimp it works too.
 Just cook 1 minute longer on each side when using larger-sized shrimp or prawns.

 Can I use shrimp in the shell or with the tail-on?

-The shrimp needs to be pan-seared directly on the flesh.
-This recipe does not work with the shell still intact.
-However, you can use peeled, deveined, & tail-on shrimp.
 You may prefer the tail to be still on when making this for an appetizer.
 It then makes it easy to grab and eat with your fingers.
 It does not change how long to cook the shrimp.
 Cook as the recipe suggests.

 Overhead image of a frying pan filled with cooked shrimp in butter sauce.

-Pan-Seared Shrimp
+Garlic Butter Pan-Seared Skillet Shrimp

 Angela

 Juicy pan-seared shrimp in a lemon butter garlic sauce is a quick recipe perfect for any meal or as an appetizer.
 This easy shellfish recipe is rich, buttery, & decadent.
+The one-pan skillet shellfish recipe tastes gourmet but only takes 10 minutes!

 5 from 1 vote

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Share on Facebook

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 10 mins
+Cook Time 10 minutes mins

-Total Time 15 mins
+Total Time 15 minutes mins

 Course Appetizer, Main Course